9:00am PT by Jackie Strause

 Gilpin says wrestling changed her life completely and that she's currently found the true feminist form of exercise she's always wanted.

-"I have to tell you, they are all pretty good now," says Flahive of all of the women being up for the challenge, should they score additional seasons.
+"I have to tell you, they are all pretty good now," says Flahive of all of the women being up for the challenge.
 "We had to hold as much back as we actually showed."
 Mensch explains that the cast had to "unlearn" wrestling in order to film the first half of the season: "By the time we got to the finale, they were chomping at the bit to show off all the things they had already learned."

 Aside from the fate of the wrestling series, the biggest burning question for season two centers on the friendship at the center of the show.
 Though Brie and Gilpin's characters bonded through the shared experience of wrestling, Gilpin's Debbie Egan is still not ready to forgive Ruth Wilder (Brie) for having an affair with her husband.